arangodb/arangodb/Documentation/DocuBlocks/Rest/Foxx/post_api_foxx_commit.md

 @RESTDESCRIPTION
 Commits the local service state of the Coordinator to the database.

-This can be used to resolve service conflicts between Coordinators that can not be fixed automatically due to missing data.
+This can be used to resolve service conflicts between Coordinators that cannot be fixed automatically due to missing data.

 @RESTQUERYPARAMETERS